Azure/aks-engine-azurestack/docs/topics/azure-stack.md

 * KeyVault Flex Volume
 * SMB Flex Volume

-### Chrony service fail to restart
+### Chrony daemon fails to restart

-The chrony service on a Linux node may fail to restart with the error message: `"Could not open /dev/ptp_hyperv: No such file or directory"`.
-The workaround for this issue is to manually reboot all the Linux nodes in the cluster, which will regenerate the /dev/ptp_hyperv file and allow the chrony service to restart smoothly.
+The `chrony` daemon on a Linux node may fail to restart with error message: `"Could not open /dev/ptp_hyperv: No such file or directory"`.
+The workaround for this issue is to manually reboot the affected Linux nodes.
+This operation will regenerate the `/dev/ptp_hyperv` symlink and allow the chrony daemon to restart successfully.

 ### OSProfile exceeds maximum characters length error